 Often assumed to be the Turkish capital, Istanbul is a city that famously reclines across the border of Europe and Asia.
 Although perhaps ‘reclines’ is too relaxed – this is a busy city that whisks you between the blue-tiled Sultan Ahmed Mosque and brilliantly Byzantine Hagia Sophia, before sinking you into the 17th-century Spice Bazaar and coffee houses that double as debating parlours.
 Visit Istanbul in spring (March-May) and autumn (September-November) to avoid unbearably hot temperatures and unbearably big crowds, and make sure to give yourself at least three days to explore.

-Types of holidays & vacations in Turkey
+Types of tours & holidays in Turkey